 Data management and analysis

-Survey data collected through KoboCollect software (KoboCollect: Simple, Robust and Powerful Tools for Data Collection.
-2019 http://www.kobotoolbox.org) was downloaded as an Excel worksheet (Microsoft Corp., Redmond, WA), which contained the information from the questionnaire covering herd information, description of housing and bedding management, milking hygiene, and mastitis control practices.
-Udder hygiene scores for individual cows were used to calculate two farm-level udder hygiene measures: 1) mean udder hygiene score, and 2) proportion of cows with dirty udders (udder hygiene score ≥3).
-Bulk tank milk culture results, BTSCC, DHIA test results, and farm-level udder hygiene outcomes were entered into an Excel database that included the accompanying data for each farm from the questionnaire and farm observations.
+Bulk tank milk culture results, BTSCC, DHIA test results, farm-level udder hygiene outcomes, questionnaire data, and farm observations were entered into an Excel database (Microsoft Corp., Redmond, WA).
+Udder hygiene scores for individual cows were used to calculate two farm-level udder hygiene measures: 1) mean udder hygiene score, and 2) proportion of cows with dirty udders (udder hygiene score ≥3), which were incorporated into the database.
 This Excel database was then imported into the R Statistical Programming Environment (R Core Team, 2023) for data cleaning, checking, and statistical analysis.
 The distribution of outcome variables was assessed to check for normality using a Shapiro-Wilk test with significance set at P ≤0.05, visual assessment of distribution and residuals, skewness, and comparison of the median and mean values.
-Descriptive statistics (means, variances, and percentiles for numeric continuous variables; frequencies tabulations and percentages for categorical variables) were calculated to evaluate the distribution and data integrity and to identify missing data.
 Raw bulk tank somatic cell count (BTSCC) data was log10 transformed for analyses.
+Descriptive statistics were calculated to evaluate the distribution and data integrity and to identify missing data.
 Descriptive statistics generated included description of general herd characteristics and farm traits, lactating cow housing/facilities, lactating cow bedding material/bedding management practices, milking hygiene procedures, and mastitis control practices for all 21 herds included in the study.
-Additionally, descriptive statistics were also produced to describe udder hygiene, bulk tank milk quality and bacteriology, and DHIA udder health outcomes, both for all herds (n = 21) and for herds stratified by facility type (freestall, bedded pack, tiestall).

 Objective 1.
 Evaluation of relationships between housing system and measures of milk quality, udder health, udder hygiene and milk production.
 As most measures of aerobic culture data were not normally distributed even after log transformation, a Kruskal-Wallis test was used to compare cfu counts between the three facility types.
 Statistical significance was declared at P ≤0.05.